microsoft/ignite25-PREL14-unify-data-act-on-insights-and-build-ai-solutions-with-microsoft-fabric/docs/labs/04 - Data Agents.md

 1. In the **Test the agent's responses** pane, enter the question **++Analyze the data to identify changes in average spend and product category mix.++** in the **chat box** then select **Send**.

+    *Note: Your output may look different than the screenshot.*

     ![](../assets/images/04_test_product_mix.png)

 1. In the response, we will see there was a significant drop in average spend per customer but no real change in the types of items being purchased with 99.97% of sales being bikes in 2012 vs 100% in 2012.